 2.12 The action measures that will make up our action plan will be relevant to our functions.
-They will be developed and prioritised on the basis of an audit of inequalities.
-The audit of inequalities will gather and analyse information across the Section 75 categories to identify the inequalities that exist for our service users and those affected by our policies.
+These were developed through an audit of inequalities which was carried out in 2010 The audit of inequalities gathered and analysed information across the Section 75 categories4 to identify the inequalities that exist for our service users and those affected by our policies5.
 The audit of inequalities is a living document that will be amended as continued evidence is gathered on newly identified inequalities.